-For All Seasons has expanded its intern program to include a variety of high schools, colleges and universities.
+For All Seasons has expanded its internship program to include a variety of high schools, colleges and universities.
 Undergraduate and graduate schools utilize For All Seasons for students who need clinical experiences in social work to meet the requirements of their programs.
 These hands-on experiences are preparing the next generation of social workers.
 This spring the agency has had eight interns: Amy Bennett, Brooke Christensen, Edwin Hernandez-Martinez, Jen Friedman, Hayley Hornfeck, Sandra Kidd, Lisa Petroske, and Kim Hurlock.

 Beth Anne Langrell, CEO of For All Seasons, comments, “Being able to create a space for learning for our local high school, undergraduate or graduate students is such an important part of our role in the community.
 Not only do we get to be a part shaping a young professional’s experience, we also have created a pathway to hiring our graduate student interns at the agency once their degrees are complete.
 Of our graduate interns, 85 percent remain with us as full-time employees, which is so exciting for our team and the clients who we serve.”